albertywu/amazoncrawler/README.md

-# amazoncrawler
+# crawler

-scrape amazon listings
+Playing with node-webcrawler